 Maintain version-controlled files

-Team Explorer provides version control so that you can check code and other version-controlled files in and out and revert to earlier versions.
+You can use Visual Studio and Source Control Explorer to check code and other version-controlled files in and out and revert to earlier versions.
 For more information see:

 Define and manage builds